AnthonyCalandra/modern-cpp-features/README.md

 ```

 ### [[deprecated]] attribute
-C++14 introduces the `[[deprecated]]` attribute to indicate that a unit (function, class, etc) is discouraged and likely yield compilation warnings.
+C++14 introduces the `[[deprecated]]` attribute to indicate that a unit (function, class, etc.) is discouraged and likely yield compilation warnings.
 If a reason is provided, it will be included in the warnings.
 ```c++
 [[deprecated]]
 void old_method();